sonocotta/esparagus-media-center/README.md

 #### Sendspin multi-room playback (experimental)

-Starting December 2025, new [Sendspin protocol](https://www.music-assistant.io/player-support/sendspin/) become available for multiroom playback.
-Although it is in the very early stage of development, it promise really good audio sync and set of really interesting features, like visualisation support and server controlled DSP.
-It is not ready for general use, but I'd encourage everyone to try it out and give some feedback to developers, to support this great initiative.
+Starting December 2025, the new [Sendspin protocol](https://www.music-assistant.io/player-support/sendspin/) become available for multiroom playback.
+Although it is in the very early stage of development, it promises really good audio sync and a set of really interesting features, like visualisation support and server-controlled DSP.
+It is not ready for general use, but I'd encourage everyone to try it out and give some feedback to developers to support this great initiative.

 - [hifi-esparagus-idf-sendspin](/firmware/esphome/hifi-esparagus-idf-sendspin.yaml)
 - [loud-esparagus-idf-sendspin](/firmware/esphome/loud-esparagus-idf-sendspin.yaml)